Anderson acceleration with approximate calculations: applications to scientific computing: Fixed-point iteration

 We can see the $\frac{1}{p}$ factor in front of the computational cost of the QR factorization allows to mitigate the impact that the least-squares solve has over the total computational cost of the numerical scheme.

-In large-scale distributed computational environments, solving the global least-squares {problem} at periodic intervals may still not be sufficient to avoid severe bottlenecks in the computation.
-Further reducing the computational cost to solve the least-squares {problem} is possible by replacing expensive and accurate calculations with inexpensive approximate ones while ensuring that convergence is maintained.
-To this end, in the following section we conduct an error analysis that provides theoretical bounds to estimate the error affordable at each iteration of AAR, which will allow us to develop numerical strategies to reduce the cost of the least-squares solves.
+In large-scale distributed computational environments, solving the global least-squares {problem} at periodic intervals may still not be sufficient to avoid severe bottlenecks in the computation. {To further reduce the computational cost, one could choose to adopt less expensive, approximate fixed-point operator evaluations or to solve the least-squares problems approximately.
+In both cases, these approximate calculations could often be formulated as injections of errors in the residual terms $R_k$ and $\mathbf{r}^k$ in the least-squares problems.} To this end, in the following section we conduct an error analysis that provides theoretical bounds to estimate the error affordable at each iteration of AAR, which will allow us to develop numerical strategies to reduce the cost of the least-squares solves.